 When it comes to investments, there is only one rule – as Warren Buffett always says: never lose money.

 But when your decisions are driven more by your needs than by the real conditions of the real estate market, you might end up losing money.

 Actually, the only way you have to consider a home an investment is reselling it for a higher price than the one you paid.
 But if you need to buy a house in a particular moment of your life, or if you need to sell it because maybe you need to move, or because it’s no more suitable for you, you won’t really analyse the market.
 You will act according to your immediate needs, without any possibility to use a long term strategy.

 Moreover, you need to consider how you buy the house, and possible expenses.

 The difference between assets and liabilities

 Only assets can be considered investments.
-The only purpose of an investment is to earn more money, and this is possible only thanks to assets.
+The primary purpose of an investment is to earn a return, which is typically achieved through assets.

 This happens because assets, simply put, are those instruments that put money into your pocket.

 If you need to ask for a mortgage, you’ll end up spending more than the actual price of the house – because of interest.
 In this case, your house becomes a liability, because it takes money out of your pocket.

 The same applies when you live in the house you consider as an “investment” and, inevitably, you’ll need to spend more money for maintenance work over time.
 So, if you want to sell the house, you don’t only need to consider the amount of money you spent to buy it, but also all the related expenses.
 It is really hard to recover more than the money you spent, also because the real estate market is largely influenced by external factors – which are completely out of your control, plans and any possible strategy.